Beautiful Night (EP): Promotion

 The promotion of the album was preceded with release of the music video for "Phantom Pain", on April 23.
 Three days later on April 26, Yesung talked about the creation of the album in a video uploaded in Super Junior's YouTube channel.
 The music video for the lead single "Beautiful Night" is released on the same day as the album's release on May 3.
 The following day on May 4, Yesung released a behind the scenes video of the "Phantom Pain" and "Beautiful Night" music videos.

 Live performances

+Yesung promoting the I'll Light Your Way concert in 2021.

 Yesung performed several songs from the EP in his online fan meeting concert, Yesung Special Event: "I'll Light Your Way" on July 25, 2021.
 "Corazón Perdido (Lost Heart)" was later included in Super Junior's Super Show 9: Road world tour in 2022.
 It would later be included with "Like Us" for Yesung's Unfading Sense concert from 2023 to 2024.